iflowfor8hours/sandcastle/README.md

 * **backup_signing_key_id**: the key id of the gpg key to use to sign backups
 * **backup_hour**: hour of the day to run the backup
 * **backup_minute**: minute of the hour to run the backup
+* **backup_max_age**: delete backups older than this. a full backup will also be performed at this interval to insure that files older than this are not kept around due to subsequent incremental backups. see the `TIME FORMATS` section of `man duplicity` for documentation on the format

 See `test/gen-duplicity-keys.sh` for an example of generating the backup keys.